null3FF3KT/VOICE/README.md

 ## In order to use VOICE
 * You will need to set up Cognitive Services in Azure
 * Create a key vault in Azure
+* Setup MySql database
-* Add keys for Cognitive Services and OpenAI API
+* Add keys for Cognitive Services, OpenAI API, ConnectionStrings
 * Modify appsettings.json with these values
 * Assure appsettings.json is listed in your .gitignore before checking in any code.
 * Assure appsettings.json is listed in your .gitignore before checking in any code.